When Should You Go To Rehab for Alcohol Addiction?

 Carry Out A Self-Assessment

 If you are still unclear on your relationship with alcohol, complete the below assessment to get some more transparent answers.
 If you like, you can take this assessment with you to your doctor or a future rehab clinic when you are making enquiries.
-If your answers to the below contain three or more ‘yes’ responses, you should go to rehab.
+If your answers to the below contain three or more ‘yes’ responses, you should go to alcohol or drug rehab.

 - Have you considered rehab for alcohol?